The expectancy of a situation with auspicious outcome and exalted emotions of well-being.

 Local Contextual Intelligence

 Novel and creative action taken, determined by a contextual challenge, rather than by a centralized command system.
+Once internal capacity to overcome a challenge is exceeded, it signals external resources with the required capacities and moves on. (see distributive control)

 Experiencing the competence and worthiness needed to accept abundance of health, love, and wealth without self-sabotage.